centerBuy the book on Amazon1

 • co-intelligence: The idea of using AI as a collaborator to achieve a human goal.
 The book explores how we can look at AIs in the roles of a person 🧑, a creative 🧑🎨, a coworker🧑💼, a tutor 🧑🏫, and a coach 🧢.

-• The four co-intelligent principles:
+• The four co-intelligent principles are:

 1. Always Invite AI to the Table.